boratanrikulu/eternity/README.md

 ---
 ```

-If you want to hide exif value for a post you can use `hideExif` value.
-Also there's available `hidetitle` and `hideDate` values.
-We used that values in about page to be able to create a single page with using same layout.
+If you want to hide exif value for a post, you can use `hideExif` variable.
+Also there's available `hidetitle` and `hideDate` variables.
+We used that variables in about page to be able to create a single page with using same layout.

 ```yaml
 ---